mtumilowicz/poligon/README.md

 * **MinimalParenthesisFlipToBalance**
 is a solution to the following problem:
 *What is the minimal number of bracket flips (changing '(' -> ')' and vice-versa) to make the string balanced.
-The most important information is that after using BalancedPartsRemover we obtain string in the form of ))...)((...( - so the minimal number of flips could be analytically calculated.*
+<span style="color:red">Remark: after using BalancedPartsRemover we obtain string in the form of
+))...)((...( - so the minimal number of flips could be analytically calculated.</span>*
 <a name="TwoArgumentParenthesisGrouper"></a>
 * **TwoArgumentParenthesisGrouper**
 is a solution to the following problem: